-I found this out while attending a Book Sale in Tampa, Florida in 2000.
-At one of these book sales, I asked the Chairman what they do to the unsold books.
-She offered for us to haul as many books as we can use after I told her that we just sponsored our first Children's Library in the Philippines.
+I found this out while attending a Book Sale in Tampa, Florida, in 2000.
+At one of these book sales, I asked the Chairman what they do with unsold books.
+She offered to let us haul as many books as we could use after I told her that we had just sponsored our first Children's Library in the Philippines.
 That was 2004.
-Since then, we have found 28 homes (libraries) in the Philippines for over 50,000+ unwanted books.
-Some books were brand new that no one borrowed, others were gently used, and some needed repairs.
+Twenty years later, we have found 58 homes (libraries) in the Philippines and shipped over 85,000 unwanted books to their shelves.
+Many books were brand new, others were gently used, and some needed minimal repairs.

 The first library we established was the TD Guipo Learning Center, named after my parents Trinidad and Doroteo Guipo.
 They taught 40 and 35 years respectively.
 It is housed in the elementary school building of Notre Dame of Dadiangas University in General Santos City where Al taught from 1969-1971 as a Peace Corps Volunteer.